TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/UnderstandTheRendering/Highlighting/Index.rst

          the literal code

-   you'll get `release?` - without any extra lines.
-So case two and three have the same result.
+   the result will be `release?` as well without any extra lines.

 Example: How to include a Git log